tartley/rerun/README.txt

 On detecting any changes, it clears the terminal and then reruns the given command once.

+Polling for modification times perhaps isn't ideal.
+Registering of OS-specific notifications of file system events might be better.
+In practice though, I haven't noticed it burden my machine, even in project directories containing hundreds of files.

 It ignores directories called .svn, .git, .hg, .bzr, build and dist.
 It ignores files ending with .pyc or .pyo.